jeffkynaston/phase_0_unit_2/week_6/0_git_started/my_solution.md

 ## Release 5: Reflection

 I have been using git and the command line for all of phase 0 so I am pretty comfortable with it.
 I also had a fair amount of experience from doing the one month rails and jumpstart sintatra tutorials before phase 0.
 Fixing merge conflicts is one thing I don't have a lot of experience with, but I am sure that after I have to do it a couple times I will feel comfortable.

+I had previously created a cheat-sheet of git commands, so I PDF'd it and threw it up on here too in case anyone reviewing this challenge wanted to copy it.
+There's a download link under the image.